FinTech

 Transaction Approval

-If the customer has sufficient funds or credit, and there are no other issues (such as a stolen card or suspicious activity), the bank or card network sends an approval message to the payment processor.
+If the customer has sufficient funds or credit, and there are no other issues (such as a stolen card or suspicious activity), the bank or card network sends an approval message.

 Notification to Merchant